Go tell Neil Young that he can use the JustBoom DAC to play back his audio on a Raspberry Pi

 Boom completes wind tunnel testing, paving the way for supersonic airplane construction

 My, my, hey, hey lossless audio is here to stay thanks to JustBoom, a set of Raspberry Pi “hats” that connect to the mini computer and offer high fidelity audio playback and amplification.
-The $24 hats including a lossless DAC, a mini-amplifier, and a high-resolution audio output with COAX and optical audio out.
+The $24 hats include a lossless DAC, a mini-amplifier, and a high-resolution audio output with COAX and optical audio out.

 If you, like Neil Young, require the utmost fidelity in your music playback these three low-cost solutions should at least let you play back your lossless music files without much fuss.
 Obviously you can’t carry around a couple bare circuit boards so you can either buy or 3D print a case for your little semi-portable DAC unit.

 What would it take to turn this into a Pono?
 Well, presumably you’d need a little power supply and LIPO battery, some kind of screen, and an input system to make it portable.
-If you wanted to remain at your desk you could could also use this screen-less kit.
+If you wanted to remain at your desk you could also use this screen-less kit.
 The whole thing requires a little bit of Raspberry Pi know-how as well, so be sure to keep on searching for that Ogg of gold.
 Basically this looks to be the start of a fun if complex DIY project but it may be worth it to hear Harvest Moon in its full 32-bit glory.

 0